wombleton/gitlaw-nz/acts/F/Family Proceedings Act 1980.md

     *   (c) otherwise finally determine the proceedings.

-    (1) A party to proceedings in which there is made a decision to which subsection (1A) applies, or any other person prejudicially affected by the decision, may appeal to the High Court against the decision.
+    (1) A party to proceedings in which there is made a decision to which subsection (1AA) applies, or any other person prejudicially affected by the decision, may appeal to the High Court against the decision.

+    (1A) However, no appeal may be made to the High Court under subsection (1) in relation to---

+    *   (a) criminal proceedings; or

+    *   (b) a decision under---

+        *   (i) [section 162][233] to appoint a lawyer to represent a child; or

+        *   (ii) [section 162A][234] to appoint, or to direct the Registrar of the court to appoint, a lawyer to assist the court.

-    (1A) The [High Court Rules][367] and [sections 74 to 78][368] of the District Courts Act 1947, with all necessary modifications, apply to an appeal under subsection (1) as if it were an appeal under [section 72][369] of that Act.
+    (1B) The [High Court Rules][374] and [sections 74 to 78][375] of the District Courts Act 1947, with all necessary modifications, apply to an appeal under subsection (1) as if it were an appeal under [section 72][376] of that Act.

-    (2) On the _ex parte_ application of the appellant, the District Court may order that the appellant must not be required under [section 74(1)][368] of the District Courts Act 1947 to give the Registrar of the High Court security for costs.
+    (2) On the _ex parte_ application of the appellant, the District Court may order that the appellant must not be required under [section 74(1)][375] of the District Courts Act 1947 to give the Registrar of the High Court security for costs.

     (2A) Subsection (2) overrides subsection (1A).